-Another version: is that not all play at the same time, you can make duets they enter one by one, then in groups and gradually disappearing.
-Another version: is that not all musicians play in this piece, for example they can play only the first stands of each section or just the strings, etc. Another version: Every musician is positioned in a different "column", at signal conductor all enter into its corresponding column playing in his "tempo" that corresponds to each one, then waiting until the conductor gives the next measure, the conductor will do fermatas of different sizes in each "box" or beat, the piece ends when everyone has played all the bars.
-(On this piece is required to play the entire piece)
+Another version is that not all play at the same time, you can make duets they enter one by one, then in groups and gradually disappearing.
+Another version: is that not all musicians play in this piece, for example they can play only the first stands of each section or just the strings, etc. Another version: Every musician is positioned in a different line and column, at the conductor signal all enter into its corresponding column playing in his individual 'tempo' then waiting until the conductor gives the next measure or column, the conductor will make fermatas of different sizes in each "box" or beat, the piece ends when everyone has played all the bars.
+(On this piece is required to play the entire piece).